Dynamical Landscape and Multistability of a Climate Model

-Figure~\ref{fig:climatology_setupB}(b) shows the annual mean budget of the precipitation minus evaporation rate (P-E) as well as the annual zonally averaged precipitation.
+Fig.~\ref{fig:climatology_setupB}(a) shows the climatology of the zonal mean surface temperature.
+We remark that in the C state the subtropical band $[-20^\circ N,20^\circ N]$ features above-freezing temperature, while lower temperatures, and correspondingly, prevailing sea-ice is present at higher latitudes, as shown in Fig.~\ref{fig:maps_setupA}. { Despite PLASIM's simplified dynamics,} the C state shares features of the previously mentioned Slushball state \cite{Hyde2000} and, especially, of the Jormungand state \cite{Abbot2011}, where the presence of ice-free equatorial band is associated with the dynamics of continental ice sheets and of the interplay of sea-ice cover, surface albedo, and atmospheric circulation, respectively.
+Figure~\ref{fig:climatology_setupB}(b) shows the annual mean budget of the precipitation minus evaporation rate (P-E; solid lines) as well as the annual zonally averaged precipitation (dashed lines).
 The C state features an intense precipitation in the equatorial belt, driven by the strong convection occurring there, but the P-E field indicates that the water vapour is recycled and no large scale transport takes place, as opposed to the W state.

 Figure~\ref{fig:climatology_setupB}(c) shows the zonally averaged net TOA energy budget.
 One can infer that the meridional atmospheric enthalpy transport has comparable intensity in the W and C climates, yet the peaks of the transport -- indicated by vanishing values of the TOA budget \cite{Peixoto1992,Trenberth2009,Lucarini2011}- are confined to lower latitudes in the latter case.
 This indicates a vigorous heating realized at $\approx \pm 30^oN$.
 Correspondingly, the jet stream for the C state is located at lower latitudes compared to the W climate (panel d), while it is more intense, as the local meridional temperature gradient throughout the atmosphere is larger.
 This corresponds to a large temperature difference between low and high latitudes at surface, see Table~\ref{tab:characteristics}.

-The C state features a strong Lorenz energy cycle ($\approx 4.0 \rm W m^{-2}$), thanks to the presence of such large meridional temperature gradients which correspond to a large reservoir of available potential energy that can be converted to kinetic energy by baroclinic instability.
+Finally, the C state features a strong Lorenz energy cycle ($\approx 4.0 \rm W m^{-2}$), thanks to the presence of such large meridional temperature gradients which correspond to a large reservoir of available potential energy that can be converted to kinetic energy by baroclinic instability.
 The intensity of the Lorenz energy cycle of the C state is especially remarkable given that the atmospheric circulation is relatively weak poleward of $50^\circ$ latitude.